conjurer-rich/conjurer-web/_pages/insights/resources/videos.md

 ## Be the first to watch!

-We’re in the studio putting together more top-notch content just for you.
-Want to be the first to access our new videos? **[Sign up for updates](#)** and we’ll let you know as soon as they’re live!
+We’re in the actively seeking top-notch content just for you.
+Want to be the first to access our new videos?

+<script async data-uid="06c268f237" src="https://betterteamdynamics.kit.com/06c268f237/index.js"></script>

 ---